BISLEY'S PUBS

 The Bear Inn

-The Bear Inn - about 100 yards from the Stirrup, so a mini pub crawl is entirely plausible! - is also a friendly local pub serving a range of real ales, good wines, and some excellent food cooked by the chef, Pierre.
+The Bear Inn - about 150 yards from the Stirrup, so a mini pub crawl is entirely plausible! - is also a friendly local pub serving a range of real ales (at time of writing, Timothy Taylor's Landlord and Butcombe Original, but recently Old Speckled Hen, Wadworth's 6X, London Pride, Pure UBU, and others), good wines, and home-cooked food.

 CARPARK